harshalgami13/harshalgami13/README.md

 # नमस्ते | I am Harshal.

-I'm Web Developer from Rajkot-India and currently I am student of Computer Engineering.
+I'm Web Developer from Rajkot-India.
+I am working as Trainee Web Developer at <a href="https://www.yudiz.com/">Yudiz Solutions.</a>

 ## The developer side of me